 - Demand: where the strength of our demand and supply chain is utilized intelligently.

-The reforms and stimulus measures under Rs 20 lakh crore package were subsequently elaborated by the Finance Minister in five tranches:
+The reforms and stimulus measures under the Rs 20 lakh crore package were subsequently elaborated by the Finance Minister in five tranches:

 |Parts||Focus Areas||Stimulus in Cr (Rs)|